antoineruzette/BDE-transPACT-implementation/README.md

 - Identification of the phylogenic relations of the query KS sequences (through the generation of a dendrogram phylogeny)
 - Genome mining approach: phylogenetic assessment of the 2000 PKS that are publicly available on the antiSMASH database

+**Implementation:**
+A comprehensive tutorial is available at https://antoineruzy.github.io/transPACT_tutorial/.

 <b> Results: </b>